pstda2023/pstda2023.github.io/cfp.md

 - Step 3: Enter your paper information and then use the "Submit" button at the bottom of the form.

 **Paper Length, Formatting, and Reviewing:**
-- The length of each paper submitted should be no more than 10 pages, and formatted following the standard 2-column U.S. letter style of IEEE Conference template.
-See the [IEEE Proceedings Author Guidelines](https://www.ieee.org/conferences/publishing/templates.html) for further information and instructions.
+- <div style="text-align: justify"> The length of each paper submitted should be no more than 10 pages, and formatted following the standard 2-column U.S. letter style of IEEE Conference template.
+See the [IEEE Proceedings Author Guidelines](https://www.ieee.org/conferences/publishing/templates.html) for further information and instructions.</div>
-- All submissions will be double-blind reviewed by the Program Committee on the basis of technical quality, relevance to the scope of the special session, originality, significance, and clarity.
+- <div style="text-align: justify"> All submissions will be double-blind reviewed by the Program Committee on the basis of technical quality, relevance to the scope of the special session, originality, significance, and clarity.
 The names and affiliations of authors must not appear in the submissions, and bibliographic references must be adjusted to preserve author anonymity.
-Submissions failing to comply with paper formatting and authors anonymity will be rejected without reviews.
+Submissions failing to comply with paper formatting and authors anonymity will be rejected without reviews.</div>
-- Authors are also encouraged to submit supplementary materials, i.e., providing the source code and data through a GitHub-like public repository to support the reproducibility of their research results.
+- <div style="text-align: justify"> Authors are also encouraged to submit supplementary materials, i.e., providing the source code and data through a GitHub-like public repository to support the reproducibility of their research results.</div>
 <!-- **Submission portal:** [https://cmt3.research.microsoft.com/DSAA2022](https://cmt3.research.microsoft.com/DSAA2022) -->

 <!-- <div style="text-align: justify"> Special session papers strictly follow the same specifications, requirements, and policies as the main conference submissions in terms of paper formatting and length and important policies.
 Reviewing the submissions in each special session is coordinated by the special session organizers and is fully aligned to the main conference evaluation process.
 See [DSAA203 Important Policies](https://conferences.sigappfr.org/dsaa2023/cfp-for-special-sessions-track/) for more details.
 In particular: </div>

 <br/> -->
 **Proceedings, Indexing and Special Issues:**
-- All accepted full-length special session papers will be published by IEEE in the DSAA main conference proceedings under its Special Session scheme.
+- <div style="text-align: justify"> All accepted full-length special session papers will be published by IEEE in the DSAA main conference proceedings under its Special Session scheme.
 All papers will be submitted for inclusion in the IEEEXplore Digital Library.
-The conference proceedings will be submitted for EI indexing through INSPEC by IEEE.
+The conference proceedings will be submitted for EI indexing through INSPEC by IEEE.</div>

 <!--
 - Submissions must be original work and should not be under submission to other venues at the time of review.